5 Communication Habits to Fuel Team Productivity

 We often label communication as a “soft” skill.
-But the impact of poor communication can be a harsh reality.
-A report from The Economist Intelligence Unit found that poor communication has a variety of detrimental effects on employees, including:
+However, poor communication can impact your team.
+A report from The Economist Intelligence Unit found poor communication has a variety of detrimental effects on employees, including:

 - Delay or failure to complete projects (44%)